 number of wineries can be found throughout the valleys

 between 1-3 hours drive south and west of Santiago – among

 them Maipo, Colchagua and Casablanca Valleys.
 The wine growing climate has been described as midway between that of California and France.
 The most common grapes are Cabernet Sauvignon, Merlot and Carmenère.
 The many wonderful ‘viñas’ are worth a visit, perhaps just to enjoy lunch in their excellent restaurants, or to learn about the wine-making and taste a drop of the vintage, maybe paired with local cheeses.
 Or if time allows spend a night or two in the stunning surrounds.
 Some traditional wineries date back to the mid-19th century with beautiful colonial houses set amid lush gardens, while others offer the latest architect designed modernity, with chic and stylish accommodation.
 Among our recommendations for somewhere to visit or stay is La Casona Matetic, once a family home set within the vineyards, and Viña Casa Silva, a typical Chilean farmhouse of the 1920s, exquisitely restored and still owned today by the same family.

 A range of voyages cruising south from Puerto Montt all the way to Ushuaia in Argentina.
-There are 3,4, 5 and 7 night options that sail through channels and archipelagos and pass tiny fishing villages, see snow-capped mountains and emerge amongst the icebergs and ice floes of the many glaciers flowing down from the Andes.
+Sail through channels and archipelagos and pass tiny fishing villages, see snow-capped mountains and emerge amongst the icebergs and ice floes of the many glaciers flowing down from the Andes.
 Small zodiac boats afford a closer look to many of the glacial walls as well as landings to allow exploration on foot.

 There are a number of quality vessels we know and have experience of please talk to us so we can find the best voyage and ship for you.